mikkohei13/havistin2/readme.md

     docker build -t havistin2-gunicorn:VERSIONNUMBER -t havistin2-gunicorn:latest .

+Check which version numbers have been used:

+    docker image ls

 Run in development mode with docker-compose.
 This serves the app on localhost and auto-reloads changes to script files, and to other files (like templates) defined on docker-compose.yml.

     docker-compose up; docker-compose down;